Membership in the CINJ Network

 - Improve the quality of life of our patients and their loved ones.

 - Overcome cancer health disparities due to race, geography, educational or socioeconomic status.

 - Contribute to the development of new treatments and hasten their availability to patients within our communities.

-As one of only 41 NCI-designated Comprehensive Cancer Centers in the nation, The Cancer Institute of New Jersey and our Network hospitals are held to the nation’s toughest standards.
-Patients receiving care at The Cancer Institute of New Jersey or one of our Network facilities have options only available at NCI-designated cancer center or its Network member institutions.
+As one of only 41 NCI-designated Comprehensive Cancer Centers in the nation, Rutgers Cancer Institute of New Jersey and our Network hospitals are held to the nation’s toughest standards.
+Patients receiving care at the Cancer Institute of New Jersey or one of our Network facilities have options only available at NCI-designated cancer center or its Network member institutions.
 CINJ Network hospitals provide: